2022 in Legacy Fighting Alliance: Legacy Fighting Alliance 128: McKenzie vs. Clay

 Legacy Fighting Alliance 128: McKenzie vs. Clay is a mixed martial arts event promoted by Legacy Fighting Alliance and will take place on April 8, 2022.
 It aired on UFC Fight Pass.

 Background

 An LFA Lightweight Championship bout for the vacant title between Aaron McKenzie and Lucas Clay was scheduled as the main event.

 Results

 Legacy Fighting Alliance 129: Petersen vs. Cortes-Acosta

 Legacy Fighting Alliance 129: Petersen vs. Cortes-Acosta is a mixed martial arts event promoted by Legacy Fighting Alliance and will take place on April 15, 2022.
 It aired on UFC Fight Pass.

 Background

 A LFA Heavyweight Championship between the reigning champion Thomas Petersen and title challenger Waldo Cortes-Acosta was booked as the event headliner.

 Results

 Legacy Fighting Alliance 130: Ksiazkiewicz vs. Gambulino

 Legacy Fighting Alliance 130: Ksiazkiewicz vs. Gambulino was a mixed martial arts event promoted by Legacy Fighting Alliance, which took place on April 22, 2022.
 It aired on UFC Fight Pass.

 Background

-A middleweight bout between Mariusz Ksiazkiewicz and Alessandro Gambulino was scheduled as the main event.
+A middleweight bout between Mariusz Książkiewicz and Alessandro Gambulino was scheduled as the main event.